clue/stream-filter/README.md

 Filter\fun('unknown'); // throws RuntimeException
 ```

-Some filters may accept or require additional filter parameters.
+Some filters may accept or require additional filter parameters – most
+filters do not require filter parameters.
-The optional `$parameters` argument will be passed to the filter handler as-is.
+If given, the optional `$parameters` argument will be passed to the
+underlying filter handler as-is.
+In particular, note how *not passing* this parameter at all differs from
+explicitly passing a `null` value (which many filters do not accept).
 Please refer to the individual filter definition for more details.
 For example, the `string.strip_tags` filter can be invoked like this: